appvestor/v6-template-examples/generic_template/README.md

+# Generic Template

+Generic code samples.

 ## Get Started

 ### Step 1
-First, declare a new receiver in the manifest.
+Declare a new receiver in the manifest.

  ```
 <receiver